 Underemployment in Rural Informal Sectors

 Underemployment remains widespread in rural informal sectors, particularly in agriculture.
 Workers in these areas often engage in tasks that provide limited skill development or career growth.
-The lack of formalisation in rural employment forces many to take up jobs solely for survival—a condition often described as “survival employment.”
+The lack of formalization in rural employment forces many to take up jobs solely for survival—a condition often described as “survival employment.”

 For rural youth, this means limited career pathways, minimal exposure to modern technologies, and a higher likelihood of seasonal or insecure work.
 Employers often find a shortage of trained rural talent for sectors like renewable energy, sericulture, and agro-processing.